Roland Alberg

-Roland Romario Alberg ([ˈroːlɑnt ˈɑlbɛr(ə)x]; born 6 August 1990) is a professional footballer who plays as a midfielder for MVV.
-Born in the Netherlands, he represents the Suriname national team.
+Roland Romario Alberg ([ˈroːlɑnt ˈɑlbɛr(ə)x]; born 6 August 1990) is a professional footballer who plays as a midfielder.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Netherland and Turkey

 After coming through the AZ Alkmaar youth system, Alberg made his professional debut with Eredivisie side Excelsior in the 2011/12 season and moved to Turkish outfit Elazığspor in January 2013 after falling out with the Rotterdam club who claimed he had spit at his own supporters.
 ADO Den Haag however claimed Alberg had also signed a contract with them.

 He finally joined Den Haag in September 2013.
 Between 2013 and 2016, he appeared in 71 league matches for ADO, scoring sixteen goals.

 Philadelphia Union

 Alberg was acquired by the Philadelphia Union in February 2016.
 On 1 November 2017, after two years with the club, his 2018 option was declined by the Union.

 CSKA Sofia

 It was announced on 31 October 2017 that Alberg signed a two-year contract with CSKA Sofia.
 He officially joined the club on 1 January 2018 at the conclusion of his MLS contract, but was released at the end of the 2017–18 season.